kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 The `name` in the `form` tag is how the submissions will be identified in your Netlify panel.
 The hidden `input` helps Netlify detecting the form, so it is important to keep its `value` the same as the previous given `name`.

-The `handleSubmit` function should encode the data and send it to your front page `/`:
+The `handleSubmit` function should encode the data and send it to your homepage:

 ```javascript
   // src/components/ContactForm.vue